YDIN/branding/docs/headline.md

 ## Examples from actual LinkedIn profiles

-Copy writing artist transforming technical jargon from flat-line boring into a juicy novel-like page-turner
+Copywriting artist transforming technical jargon from flat-line boring into a juicy novel-like page-turner

 Former overweight food lover turned health nut coaching fellow foodies in the joys of the Paleo diet (YUM-O)